“Yurong”-a complimented name to describe the appearance of a woman, and can also be used to refer to a beautiful woman.

 It is rumored that by relying on this magic formula, Cixi's skin was restored to its former white glow.
 And Cixi's more favored palace maid De Ling, has mentioned in the "Royal Fragrance Ethereal" Cixi old age, the skin is still as white and smooth as a young girl.

 And the American painter Carl has also recorded in the book "Cixi's portrait": "I see the Empress Dowager before me, is a very beautiful and kind woman, guess her age, at most only 40 years old."

-Florasis explores the ancient formula for skin nourishment inspiration and gets inspired by ancient methods to create exclusive products today.
-For that, three skin nourishing ingredients are welcomed in the family: Atractylodes Macrocephalae, Bletilla striata and Ampelopsis japonica.
-The base makeup is gentle and non-invasive, revitalizing the skin tone while benefitting the skin inside out.
+Florasis explores the ancient formula for skin nourishment inspiration and uses the ancient for the present, adding three skin nourishing ingredients, Atractylodes Macrocephalae, Bletilla striata and Ampelopsis japonica.
+The base makeup is gentle and non-invasive, brightening the skin tone while nourishing the skin from the inside out.

 A terrestrial orchid with pleated, spear-shaped leaves.
 The main use in this formula is to promote skin self-repair.

 An herb has fusiform caudex, palmately shaped leaves, 3-5-lobed, with variously shaped lobes and a winged leaf axis; small yellow-green flowers in summer, in cymes.